dbucher1234/openfe-fep-aws/README.md

 # login by ssh to the instance, and send by scp: the ligands.sdf, protein.pdb + /run

 # 4) On AWS
-# after installing OpenFE and its environement, one can run:
+# after installing OpenFE and its environement:
 openfe plan-rbfe-network -M ligands.sdf -p cleaned_protein.pdb -o network_setup/transformations
 # default options for the network and 5 ligands creates 8 transformations (4 in solvent + 4 in complex), which is trivial to parallelize on 8 GPUs.
 #  python update_json_params.py can be used for testing & debugging.
 It changes the repeats from n=3 to n=1, and the lenght of each simulation from 5ns to 2ns.
 Solvent calculations take <30min on 1 GPU, and complex calculation <6h.